BaoDuong254/book-store/README.md

 # Book Store

 This project is a basic CRUD web application built using Node.js, Express.js, and MongoDB.
+Integrates Docker, Nginx for easy deployment and containerization.

 ## Overview